Can the employer monitor, access, review the employee’s electronic communications?

 Employee’s Use of Social Media to Disparage the Employer or Divulge Confidential Information

-The employee is obligated not to violate the justified interests of the employer, even during his free time.
-This means that the employee is not entitled to disparage the employer towards any third person or in social media.
+The employee is not entitled to disparage the employer towards any third person or in social media.
 Furthermore, the employee is obliged to settle any disputes, with the employer internally, before leaking out internal information, especially to media.